 In some cases there may be blank pages in a document, due to either removal of information under section 78B, or by redaction through the decision-making process for the original RTI application.
 Blank pages will not be included in the disclosure log.

-What format will information be made available as?
+In what format will information be made available?

 The documents in this disclosure log are made available in PDF format.
 Should you require the documents in an alternative format, please contact Right to Information Services and the department will endeavour to meet all reasonable requests.